black-perl/syslog-ng-autorel/README.md

 =====
 - Some things are required to be hardcoded because we are testing against a fork
 - And, some refactoring is required.
+- Commits to `test` branch are result of fast bug fixes.
+I will make separate commits to independent modules and finally merge them.